pysat/pysat/docs/new_instrument.rst

     pysat.Instrument(inst_module=python_module_object).

+A general template has also been included to make starting any Instrument module easier at `pysat/instruments/templates/`.
 Some data repositories have pysat templates prepared to assist in integrating a new instrument.
-See :ref:`supported-data-templates` or the template instrument module code under `pysat/instruments/templates/` for more.
-A general template has also been included to make starting any Instrument module easier.
+See the associated pysat* package for that particular data source, such as pysatNASA for supporting additional NASA instruments.

-A compatible module may be supplied directly to :python:`pysat.Instrument(inst_module = myInstrument)` if it also contains attributes platform and name.
-Such modules may be registered as part of pysat's user instrument registry using the following syntax:
+External modules may be registered as part of pysat's user instrument registry using the following syntax:

 .. code-block:: python

-  from pysat.utils import registry registry.register('my.package.myInstrument')
+  from pysat.utils import registry
+  # register single instrument
+  registry.register('my.package.myInstrument')
+  # register all insstrument sub-modules
+  import my.package
+  registry.register_from_module(my.package)

 After registry, the instrument module name is stored in the user's home directory under :code:`~.pysat/user_modules.txt`.
 The instrument may then be instantiated with